OctopusDeploy/docs/docs/approvals/service-now/index.md

 ## Getting started

-The Service Now integration requires Octopus **2022.2.5556** or later and an Octopus license with the Service Now Integration feature enabled.
+The ServiceNow integration requires Octopus **2022.2.5556** or later and an Octopus license with the ServiceNow Integration feature enabled.

 Before you can use the Octopus Deploy/ServiceNow integration, you'll need to: